mkrause/strux.js/README.md

 count.toJSON(); // { john: 42, alice: 101 }
 ```

-* `Mapping<K, V>`
+* `Mapping<K, A>`

-A mapping from arbitrary keys (type `K`) to arbitrary values (type `V`).
+A mapping from arbitrary keys (type `A`) to arbitrary values (type `V`).
 Keys are compared by value equality, rather than by reference.
 That means that two objects will refer to the same value, as long as they are equal.

 ```js
 const users = new Mapping([